seregazhuk/seregazhuk.github.io_old/_posts/2017-07-17-reatcphp-http-server.md

 });
 {% endhighlight %}

 Now to view `bunny.mpg` video, we can visit `http://127.0.0.1:8000?video=bunny.mp4` in the browser.
 The server checks the incoming request for GET parameters.
 If it finds `video` parameter we assume that it is a video file name, which user wants to be streamed.
 Then we build a path to this file, open a *readable stream* and pass it to the response.
-But there are two issues here.
+But there are three issues here.
 Do you see them?

 - What if there is no such file on server?
 We should return 404 page in this case.
 - Now we have a hardcoded `Content-Type` header value.
 We should determine it according to the specified file.